riichi/chombo.club/en/about.md

 * Mateusz Maćkowski — President of the Board
 * Aleksandra Malarz — Vice President of the Board
-* Dawid Bronowicki — Member of the Board
+* Kosma Kotschmarów — Member of the Board
 * Szymon Nowicz — Member of the Board
 * Aleksander Orlikowski — Member of the Board
 * Anna Szatan — Member of the Board